Hawks & Doves logo Hawk

 What is this?

 Hawks & Doves is an educational strategy game designed to help students understand how the Federal Reserve makes monetary policy decisions.
+The name comes from a longstanding tradition in economics: Fed policymakers who prioritize fighting inflation are called hawks, while those who prioritize supporting employment and growth are called doves.

 What will I learn?

 By playing, you'll develop intuition for the Fed's dual mandate, how interest rates affect inflation and unemployment, and why monetary policy involves difficult tradeoffs.
+You'll also experience how central banks manage public communication — what the Fed says to the press can move markets almost as much as the decisions themselves.

 How realistic is it?